WebStandardsFuture/Vision/README.md

 # History: Inventing the Web Platform - 1995 to 2005
 For the first 10 years or so, members of the W3C were working together to invent an open platform that used the internet protocols to share information to all humanity.
 We figured out what technologies from various existing (often proprietary) systems could be made to work via HTTP, how they might fit together, and which ones really got real world traction.
 We:

-* cherry-picked ideas from early browsers, SGML editors, academic hypertext systems, word-processing products;
+* Chose the best of ideas from early browsers, SGML editors, academic hypertext systems, word-processing products;
 * incorporated scripting language support to make it customizable and dynamic;
 * incorporated stylesheets to separate content from presentation;
 * experimented with ways of integrating Web apps with databases and enterprise applications;